-The PGT reviews all proposed settlements of claims for damages of children and youth for personal injury, a variation of a will or trust and claims made under the Family Compensation Act to ensure outcomes are in the best interests of the child
+The PGT reviews all proposed settlements of claims for damages of children and youth for personal injury, a variation of a will or trust and claims made under the Family Compensation Act to ensure outcomes are in the best interests of the child or youth.

+The most common claims reviewed by the PGT relate to motor vehicle accidents.
 The PGT also investigates concerns about trusts and estates in which children or youth may have an interest.

 PGT guardianship duties and trustee duties respecting children and youth may overlap in some cases where, for example, a child or youth in continuing care is also the beneficiary of an estate.
-In such cases, the PGT is property guardian for the child
+In such cases, the PGT is property guardian for the child or youth and also acts as trustee of the child or youth's interest in the estate.